Knotx/knotx/README.md

 To build it you also need Maven.

 ## Modules
-Knot.x has two modules: **knotx-core** and **knotx-example**.
+The Knot.x project has two Maven modules: **knotx-core** and **knotx-example**.

-*Core module* contains Knot.x [verticle]((http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html)) without any example data / mock endpoints.
-See [configuration section](#configuration_) to deploy Knot.x core module.
+The *core* module contains the Knot.x [verticle]((http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html)) without any example data or mock endpoints.
+See the [Configuration section](#configuration-1) for instructions on how to deploy the Knot.x core module.

-*Example module* contains Knot.x application, example template repositories and mock services.
-Internally it starts three independent verticles (for Knot.x application, example template repositories and mock services).
-This module is perfect entry point to Knot.x world.
+The *example* module contains the Knot.x application, example template repositories and mock services.
+Internally, it starts three independent verticles (for the Knot.x application, example template repositories and mock services).
+This module is a perfect fit for those getting started with Knot.x.

 ## Building

-To build it simply checkout the project, run (from parent directory):
+To build it, simply checkout the project, navigate to the project root and run the following command:

 ```
 mvn clean install
 ```
-and find the executable jar in the `knotx-example/target` directory.

-Alternatively, you can just download the most recent `knotx-example-XXX.jar` file.
+This will create executable JAR files for both *core* and *example* modules in the `knotx-core/target` and `knotx-example/target` directories respectively.

 ### Executing from Maven

-To run it from maven execute the following command from parent directory:
+To run Knot.x from Maven, execute the following command from the project's root directory:
 ```
 mvn spring-boot:run
 ```